stvnksslr/dataslate-parser/README.md

 ### Run App

+To run application from python environment :

-- from base directory `uvicorn app.main:app`
+- from base directory `uvicorn src.main:app`